tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 Our room at the lodge.
 Cheryl, the woman who owns Swain's Cay, is a one woman show: she manages to run the entire business by herself and is also building a new park nearby for the local kids. <br><br>

 ![](\images\bahamas-album\IMG_5650.jpeg)<br>
-We were there at the end of the season, which was perfect because we ended up having the whole place to ourselves.
+We were there at the end of the season, which was perfect because we ended up being the only people there.
 <br><br>

 ![](\images\bahamas-album\30b6883e-93f2-47fd-8cda-9ed492bd8b5f.jpg)<br>
 Imagine being an ant and having this as your POV.<br><br>

 ![](\images\bahamas-album\IMG_5633.jpeg)<br>
 We were absolutely spoiled by the lodge's cook, Pam.
-She was incredibly nice and made everything herself.
+She was painfully nice and made everything herself.
 These are conch fritters.
 One thing you'll find when you're in the Bahamas is that Bahamians love conch.
 It's everywhere.
 More on this later.
 <br><br>

 ![](\images\bahamas-album\IMG_5647.jpeg)<br>